Learn how to declutter and clean your home to make school morning routines less stressful. Updated August 27, 2020

 Taking time now to implement decluttering and organization strategies in kids’ rooms will make their evenings so much better.
 Put action figures and small toys in canvas baskets for easy and fast cleanup and portability.
 Switch out bulky container storage with difficult lids for light, open-topped bins.
 Make sure they have their own hamper so clothes don’t end up all over the floor.
 And donate any toys and clothes they no longer need or like to reduce the amount of clutter.

-These easy three steps are sure to get your home ready for the Back To School week and save your sanity (at least a little bit).
+These easy four steps are sure to get your home ready for the Back To School week and save your sanity (at least a little bit).

 And if all else fails, there’s always a full bar cart in your dining room to help out…you do have one of those, right?
 I think all moms do.
 If you don’t, you need one asap.
 Here’s mine for ideas.